pulimeng/DeepDrug3D/README.md

 DeepDrug3D is a tool to classify the protein pocket to be ATP-binding or Heme-binding given the binding residue numbers and the protein structure.

+If you find this tool useful, please cite our paper:

+Limeng Pu, Rajiv Gandhi, Hsiao-Chun Wu, and Michal Brylinski.
+"DeepDrug3D:         ."

 This README file is written by Limeng Pu

 ![eg_image](https://github.com/pulimeng/DeepDrug3D/blob/master/image/1a2sA.png)